ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

     If you choose to use the image path in the front-matter, you need to ensure the path is absolute or relative to the source directory of your site.
-    For example, to use `<your blog>/source/gallery/image.jpg` as a thumbnail path, you need to put `thumbnail: /gallery/image.jpg` in the front-matter.
+    For example, to use `<your blog>/source/gallery/image.jpg` as a thumbnail image, you need to put `thumbnail: /gallery/image.jpg` in the front-matter.

 ### Read Time